EPAENERGYSTAR/epathermostat/docs/data_files.rst

 .. [#] Will be used for matching with a weather station that provides external dry-bulb temperature data.
 This temperature data will be used to determine the bounds of the heating and cooling season over which metrics will be computed.
-For more information on the mapping between ZIP / ZCTA codes and weather stations, please see `eeweather <http://eeweather.openee.io/en/latest/advanced.html#zcta-to-latitude-longitude-conversion>`_ and :ref:`thermostat.stations`.
+For more information on the mapping between ZIP / `ZCTA`_ codes and weather stations, please refer to `eeweather ZCTA to latitide / longitude conversion`_ and :ref:`thermostat.stations`.

 .. [#] Previous versions of this software had each row as one daily result.
 This version changes this to use hourly rows instead.